Home Exercise Program for Low Back Pain & Neck Pain PDF

 3. Twist your spine while looking with your eyes and leading both ways with your head.
 Look and turn to the left and then look and turn to the right to equal one motion.
 Pivot around the imaginary rod, and do not lean or reach out from the center of your body while twisting.

 4. Repeat the motion 25 times.

-Once you're warmed up, try lying on one of our foam rolls to help return your spine to its optimal condition.
+Once you're warmed up, try a foam roller for lower back pain.
+Lying on one of our foam rolls will help return your spine to its optimal condition.
 You should lie on the neck and back shaper spinal brace supports for no longer than 15-20 minutes right away to promote restoration and/or maintenance of spinal curvature and prepare your spine to sleep.

 We recommend starting with the softest density.
 Most people have such a major loss of spinal curve that it is best to start out using the soft foam roll.
 If your starting point with these exercises involves not being able to lie on the floor for more than a few minutes and/or having trouble bending your knees, that's okay.
 You will gradually see an improvement over time and should systematically increase the diameter and density of the roll as you optimize your spine's curvature.

 You may also use the Sizing Kit to determine your proper size.

 To do the exercise: Lie down on your back on a flat, firm surface with two spinal braces or rolls underneath your body.
 Make sure to completely relax your legs.
 Place the neck shaper brace or roll under the center of your neck.
 When the neck brace or roll has been properly sized, your head and shoulders will both rest on the flat surface without any gaps or unsupported areas.
 The correct back brace or roll placement is in the center of the low back, typically 1” above the top of the hip iliac crest bones.
 You may perform this exercise multiple times per day, but not for more than 15-20 minutes at a time.